chernov-anton/lead-time/README.md

 ## Development

-This project was developed with AI assistance using Claude (Anthropic) in approximately one hour.
+This project was developed with AI assistance using Claude (Anthropic).
 The AI helped with:
 - Initial code structure
 - D3.js chart implementation
 - GitHub API integration